Burj Al Arab: Site

-The beachfront area where Burj Al Arab and Jumeirah Beach Hotel are located was previously called Chicago Beach.
+The beachfront area where Jumeirah Burj Al Arab and Jumeirah Beach Hotel are located was previously called Chicago Beach.
 The hotel is located on an island of reclaimed land, 280 m offshore of the beach of the former Chicago Beach Hotel.
 The former hotel was demolished during the construction of the Burj Al Arab.
 The locale's name had its origins in the Chicago Bridge & Iron Company, which at one time welded giant floating oil storage tanks, known locally as Kazzans, on the site.

-Design and construction
+History

-The Burj Al Arab was designed by the multidisciplinary consultancy Atkins, led by architect Tom Wright.
-The design and construction were managed by Canadian engineer Rick Gregory, also of WS Atkins.
+The Burj Al Arab was designed by the British multidisciplinary consultancy Atkins, led by architect Tom Wright of WKA.
+He came up with the iconic design and signature translucent fiberglass facade that serves as a shield from the desert sun during the day and as a screen for illumination at night.
+The design and construction were managed by Canadian engineer Rick Gregory, and construction managed by David Kirby also of WS Atkins.
+The Burj Al Arab's interior is by British-Chinese designer Khuan Chew.
 Construction of the island began in 1994 and involved up to 2,000 construction workers during peak construction.
-It was built to resemble the billowing spinnaker sail of a J-class yacht.
 Two "wings" spread in a V to form a vast "mast", while the space between them is enclosed in a massive atrium.
 The setting of a high rise building on saturated soil and the novelty of the project required groundbreaking dynamic analysis and design to take into consideration soil-structure interaction, effect of water, high winds, and helipad among other loads, to help finalize the design and take the project into construction.

 The hotel was built by South African construction contractor Murray & Roberts, now renamed Concor and Al Habtoor Engineering.
-The interior designs were led and created by Khuan Chew and John Coralan of KCA international and delivered by UAE based Depa Group.
+The interior designs were led and created by Khuan Chew and John Carolan of KCA international and delivered by UAE based Depa Group.

 The building opened on 1 December 1999.

 The hotel's helipad was designed by Irish architect Rebecca Gernon.
-The helipad is above the building's 59th floor, and has been used as a car race track, a boxing ring, a tennis match, and the jumping off point for the highest kite surfing jump in history.
+The helipad is at the building's 28th floor, and the helipad been used as a car race track, a boxing ring, has hosted a tennis match, and the jumping off point for the highest kite surfing jump in history.

+In 2017, the hotel hosted the wedding of Daniel Kinahan, head of the Kinahan Organized Crime Group.
+The wedding was attended by several prominent drug traffickers, such as Ridouan Taghi, Edin Gačanin, 'Ricardo (El Rico) Riquelme Vega, and Raffaele Imperiale.